Prof Kenoye K Eke, Sr

 University Council Member

-Prof. Kenoye K. Eke, Sr. is Vice President for Institutional Advancement and Development at Jarvis Christian College.
-Prior to joining the executive leadership of Jarvis, he served as Provost, Senior Vice President for Academic Affairs, and as Visiting Professor of Political Science at Lincoln University of Pennsylvania.
-His non-academic affairs roles include service as Interim Vice President for Institutional Advancement at Grambling State University and as Director of The Spectrum Initiative at the American Council on Education in Washington, DC., America’s apex higher education organization.
+Prof. Kenoye K. Eke, Sr. is retired Vice President for Institutional Advancement and Development at Jarvis Christian University (JCU) in Texas, USA.
+Prior to joining the executive leadership of JCU, he served as Provost, Senior Vice President for Academic Affairs, and as Visiting Professor of Political Science at Lincoln University of Pennsylvania.
+His non-academic affairs roles include service as Interim Vice President for Institutional Advancement at Grambling State University, and as Director of The Spectrum Initiative at the American Council on Education (ACE) in Washington, DC.

-Formerly, Prof. Eke was Provost and Vice President for Academic & Student Affairs at Cheyney University of Pennsylvania; Vice President for Academic Affairs and Chief Operating Officer at Kentucky State University where he had previously served as Associate Vice President for Academic Affairs & Acting Dean of the College of Professional Studies.
-Prior to his service at Kentucky State, Prof. Eke served as Interim Assistant Vice President for Academic Programs at California State University, Monterey Bay.
-He was also a Dean and Full Professor of Political Science at Savannah State University.
+Formerly, Prof. Eke served as Provost and Vice President for Academic & Student Affairs at Cheyney University of Pennsylvania, and as Vice President for Academic Affairs and Chief Operating Officer at Kentucky State University.
+His administrative experience includes service as Assistant Vice President for Academic Programs at California State University, Monterey Bay, and Dean of the College of Liberal Arts and Social Sciences and Full Professor of Political Science at Savannah State University.

 X